-Believe me also when I say that your health is going to suffer, healthy stress now and then can be motivating, but constant strain is a killer.
-So know who your are and especially know your limitations, then open up to your boss in a business like manner.
+Believe me also when I say that your health is going to suffer, healthy stress now and then can be motivating, but the constant strain is a killer.
+So know who you are and especially know your limitations, then open up to your boss in a business-like manner.
 Chances are he will listen and take action.
-If not then you have an ass hole boss anyway and you should look for another job.
+If not then you have an asshole boss anyway and you should look for another job.

 Choose a life-changing solution

 Allow me to help you here: leave that place and become your own boss!
 With the right support, anybody can do this.
 I have become my own boss by becoming an affiliate marketer on the internet, as have many others.
 Join the world’s best support program: Wealthy Affiliate, established 2005.
 If interested, read my full review on WA here and then join for free for one week.